HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

-# Elspic - *IoT's new Wonderwall* - an IoT to EoT transofrmation
+# Elspic - *IoT's new Wonderwall* - an IoT to EoT transformation

 ## PART ONE: INTRODUCTION